marcio-maker/marcio-maker/README.md

 - 👀 I’m interested in learning programming
 - 🌱 I’m currently learning HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate when I can
-- 📫 How to reach me ... here our send me one email
+- 📫 How to reach me ... send me one email

 <!---
 marcio-maker/marcio-maker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.